IMF revives Pakistan's EFF programme, approves USD 1.17bn bailout fund | Business

 ''We should now be getting the 7th & 8th tranche of USD 1.17 billion.
 I want to thank the Prime Minister @CMShehbaz for taking so many tough decisions and saving Pakistan from default.
 I congratulate the nation,'' tweeted Ismail, who had left no stone unturned to fulfill the hefty demands of the donor.

+''A difficult external environment combined with procyclical domestic policies fueled domestic demand to unsustainable levels.
+The resultant economic overheating led to large fiscal and external deficits in FY22, contributed to rising inflation, and eroded reserve buffers,'' it said.

+The programme seeks to address domestic and external imbalances, and ensure fiscal discipline and debt sustainability while protecting social spending, safeguarding monetary and financial stability, and maintaining a market-determined exchange rate and rebuilding external buffers, the statement said.

-The development follows the completion of the USD 4 billion in bilateral financing from four friendly nations, including China and Saudi Arabia, and would pave the way for immediate disbursement.
+The IMF's formal approval follows the completion of the USD 4 billion in bilateral financing from four friendly nations, including China and Saudi Arabia, and would pave the way for immediate disbursement of the loan.

 The IMF board's clearance is expected to reverse continuously depleting foreign exchange reserves, strengthen the Pakistani rupee and support the balance of payments.